progressr: Parallel and Distributed Processing

 foreach

-parallelization methods such as parallel’s
+In contrast, non-future parallelization methods such as

-mclapply()
+parallel’s mclapply() and

-foreach adapters like doParallel do
+adapters like doParallel do not support

-not support progress reports via
+progress reports via progressr.

-Here is an example that uses future_lapply()
+Here is an example that uses futurize() of the

 plan(multisession, workers = 2)